 Cloud Vulnerability DB

-tar-fs, a package that provides filesystem bindings for tar-stream, was found to contain a critical vulnerability identified as CVE-2025-48387.
-The vulnerability affects versions prior to 3.0.9, 2.1.3, and 1.16.5, where an extract operation can write outside the specified directory with a specific tarball.
-The issue was discovered and reported by Caleb Brown from Google Open Source Security Team (GitHub Advisory).
+The vulnerability (CVE-2025-48387) affects tar-fs, a package that provides filesystem bindings for tar-stream.
+The issue was discovered in versions prior to 3.0.9, 2.1.3, and 1.16.5, where the extract functionality could write files outside the specified directory when processing a specially crafted tarball.
+The vulnerability was disclosed on June 2, 2025, and was reported by Caleb Brown from Google Open Source Security Team (GitHub Advisory).

-The vulnerability allows an attacker to write files outside the intended directory during tar extraction operations, potentially leading to unauthorized file system access and modifications (GitHub Advisory).
+When exploited, this vulnerability allows an attacker to write files outside the intended extraction directory, potentially leading to unauthorized file system access and modifications.
+This could result in data exposure, system compromise, or other security implications depending on the context in which tar-fs is being used (GitHub Advisory).

 The vulnerability has been patched in versions 3.0.9, 2.1.3, and 1.16.5.
-As a temporary workaround, users can implement the ignore option to ignore non-files/directories.
-The recommended workaround code is to use: ignore (_, header) { return header.type ! 'file' && header.type ! 'directory' } (GitHub Advisory).
+As a temporary workaround, users can implement the ignore option to ignore non-files/directories using the following pattern: ignore (_, header) { return header.type ! 'file' && header.type ! 'directory' } (GitHub Advisory).

 Source: This report was generated using AI